-Course Category Professional Core Course Code 20AM6T02 Course Type Theory L-T-P-C 3-0-0-3 Prereq uisites Internal Assessment 3 Semester End Examination 70 Total Marks 100 COUR COURSE OBJECTIVES The obj ectives of the o course is to 1 lems that are amenable d to solving a given probl to solution by ANN methods, and whem. nich ML methods 2 Formalize a given problem in the language/framework of different ANN methods (e.g., as a search problem, as a constraint satisfaction problem, as a planning problem, as a Markov decision process, etc).
+Course e Category Professional Core Course Code 20AM6T02 Course Туре Theory L-T-P-C 3-0-0-3 Prereq uisites Internal Assessment 30 Semester End Examination 70 Total Marks 100 COUR COURSE OBJECTIVES The obj ectives of the o course is to 1 Identify problems that are amenable to solution by ANN methods, and which ML methods may be suited to solving a given problem.
+2 Formalize a given problem in the language/framework of different ANN methods (e.g., as a search problem, as a constraint satisfaction problem, as a planning problem, as a Markov decision process, etc).
 COUR SE OUTCOM IES Cognitive Upon s uccessful com pletion of the course, th e student will be able to: level CO1 Explain the fo undamental usage of the concept Machine Learning system K1 CO2 Demonstrate on various regression Te chnique K2 CO3 Analyze the I Ensemble Learning Metho ods К3 CO4 Illustrate the Clustering Techniques and Dimensionality Reduction Models in Machine Learning.
-K3 CO5 Discuss the N Learning Neural Network Models a nd Fundamentals concepts of Deep K3
+K3 CO5 Discuss the Neural Network Models and Fundamentals concepts of Deep Learning K3